Contingencyplana/high_command_ai_0/README.md

 Install dependencies before running Forge commands so template rendering is available.

+This project is released under the MIT License; see `LICENSE`.
+Contributions are welcome—review `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` before submitting changes.

 Its role is to:

 - Coordinate the **Toysoldiers AI** theatres (`toysoldiers_ai_0–255`).
 - Define and enforce the doctrines of **Order vs Emergence**.
 - Interpret battlefield reports, update global directives, and maintain equilibrium.